Radon10043/Empirical-Study-LLM-MR/system-under-test/DistinctSubsequence/chats/prompt.md

 ## Chat 3

+You are an expert on metamorphic testing.
 Based on the above case, please identify the metamorphic relation of this system: There is a system whose inputs are two strings `s` and `t`, and its return value is an integer representing the number of distinct subsequences of `s` which equals `t`.
 Please identify the metamorphic relations of this system as much as possible and use Google's C++ testing and mocking framework `googletest` to codify them as C++ code.
-Here is an example:
+Here are some examples:

 ```cpp
 /**